 Transtar Dagger GT: 315mph (507km/h) claimed

 The Dagger GT is currently being developed by US firm TranStar Racing with the sole purpose of being named the fastest car in the world.

 It’s estimated the car will cost $1,000,000.
 It will be sold in six different models, three for racing and breaking speed records and three that are completely road legal.

 The Transtar Dagger GT-LS will be the version used to try and break the land speed record (LS for ‘land speed’).
 It will include a parachute to help it stop.

 SSC Tuatara: 276mph (444 km/h) claimed

-When compiling a list about what the fastest car in the world is, there are always going to be people who don’t agree with the order.
+When compiling a list about the fastest car in the world, there are always going to be people who don’t agree with the order.
 And it’s no wonder with the prestige that comes with holding such a title.
 There are two main problems:

 How do you define ‘fastest car in the world’?